MicrosoftDocs/sql-docs/docs/t-sql/statements/create-login-transact-sql.md

 SID **=** *sid*
 Used to recreate a login.
 Applies to SQL Server authentication logins only, not Windows authentication logins.
 Specifies the SID of the new SQL Server authentication login.
 If this option is not used, SQL Server automatically assigns a SID.
 The SID structure depends on the SQL Server version.
 For SQL Database, this is a 32 byte (**binary(32)**) literal consisting of `0x01060000000000640000000000000000` plus 16 bytes representing a GUID.
 For example, `SID = 0x0106000000000064000000000000000014585E90117152449347750164BA00A7`.

 ## Remarks

 - Passwords are case-sensitive.
 - New syntax is introduced for the creation of server-level principals mapped to Azure AD accounts (**FROM EXTERNAL PROVIDER**)
 - When **FROM EXTERNAL PROVIDER** is specified:
-    - The login_name must represent an existing Azure AD account (user or group) that is accessible in Azure AD by the current Azure SQL Managed Instance.
+    - The login_name must represent an existing Azure AD account (user, group, or application) that is accessible in Azure AD by the current Azure SQL Managed Instance.
     - The **PASSWORD** option cannot be used.
-    - Currently, the first Azure AD login must be created by the SQL admin using the syntax above.
+    - Currently, the first Azure AD login must be created by the SQL admin (`sysadmin`) using the syntax above.
     - Once the first Azure AD login is created, this login can create other Azure AD logins once it is granted the necessary permissions.
 - By default, when the **FROM EXTERNAL PROVIDER** clause is omitted, a regular SQL login is created.
-- Azure AD logins are visible in sys.server_principals, with type column value set to **E** for logins mapped to Azure AD users, or **X** for logins mapped to Azure AD groups.
+- Azure AD logins are visible in sys.server_principals, with type column value set to **E** and type_desc set to **EXTERNAL_LOGIN** for logins mapped to Azure AD users, or type column value set to **X** and type_desc value set to **EXTERNAL_GROUP** for logins mapped to Azure AD groups.
 - For a script to transfer logins, see [How to transfer the logins and the passwords between instances of SQL Server 2005 and SQL Server 2008](http://support.microsoft.com/kb/918992).
 - Creating a login automatically enables the new login and grants the login the server level **CONNECT SQL** permission.
-- The server's [authentication mode](../../relational-databases/security/choose-an-authentication-mode.md) must match the login type to permit access.
-    - For information about designing a permissions system, see [Getting Started with Database Engine Permissions](../../relational-databases/security/authentication-access/getting-started-with-database-engine-permissions.md).

 ## Logins and Permissions

-Only the server-level principal login (created by the provisioning process) or members of the `loginmanager`, `securityadmin`, or `sysadmin` database role in the master database can create new logins.
+Only the server-level principal login (created by the provisioning process) or members of the `securityadmin` or `sysadmin` database role in the master database can create new logins.
 For more information, see [Server-Level Roles](https://docs.microsoft.com/azure/sql-database/sql-database-manage-logins#groups-and-roles) and [ALTER SERVER ROLE](../../t-sql/statements/alter-server-role-transact-sql.md).

 By default, the standard permission granted to a newly created Azure AD login in master is:
 - **CONNECT SQL** and **VIEW ANY DATABASE**.

 ### SQL Database Managed Instance Logins

-- Must have **ALTER ANY LOGIN** permission on the server or membership in the one of the fixed server roles `loginmanager`, `securityadmin`, or `sysadmin`.
+- Must have **ALTER ANY LOGIN** permission on the server or membership in the one of the fixed server roles `securityadmin` or `sysadmin`.
 Only an Azure Active Directory (Azure AD) account with **ALTER ANY LOGIN** permission on the server or membership in one of those roles can execute the create command.
-- Can either be a SQL Principal or Azure AD account with ALTER ANY LOGIN or higher permissions.
+- If the login is a SQL Principal, only logins that are part of the `sysadmin` role can use the create command to create logins for an Azure AD account.
 - Must be a member of Azure AD within the same directory used for Azure SQL Managed Instance.

 ## After creating a login